wix-incubator/commons-validator-js/README.md

 ```

 ### Usage - bower
-Install the library and its dependencies: `bower install commons-validator-js`.
+Install the library and its dependencies: `bower install commons-validator-js punycode lodash`.

 Reference the library and its dependencies: